RoscaS/com_presentation_IA/PITCHME.md

 # IA

-_"We are on the edge of change comparable to the rise of human life on Earth"_ Nick Bostrom
+_"We are on the edge of change comparable to the rise of human life on Earth"_ <br>
+ Nick Bostrom